jblairpdx/GIScience_I/syllabus.md

 ## Grading

 * 10% - In-class activities.
-* 40% - Lab exercises: Due at the start of the lab on their assigned due date.
+* 40% - Lab assignments: Due at the start of the lab on their assigned due date.
 Lab assignments may often require extra work outside normal lab hours to complete.
 * 30% - Tests: Three will be conducted, in-class.
 * 20% - Final project.